 An execution environment is defined by the combination of browser type, operating system and viewport size used in a test.
-You can assign a name to any execution environment, and then use the SDK to specify that the test should use a baseline whose execution environment matches the environment identified by the name.
+You can assign a name to any execution environment using the Test manager, and then use the SDK to specify that the test should use a baseline whose execution environment matches the environment identified by the name.
+This is used to do cross-environment tests.
+You can read more about running cross environment tests in the article Running cross-environment tests.

 - Assign a new name to an environment.